marklishman/colors-microservices/purple/README.md

 # Object Graph

-Note that the result above is limited to the `groups` resource only.
+Note that the result above is limited to the `groups` resource only.<br/>
 However, the `items` resource includes `data` and `category`.

     http://localhost:8061/purple/items/3